 4. “What did you do for others today?”

 This is the question that is not getting asked.
 Ask any group of students, “How many of you have had a parent or guardian ask you at the end of a day in the last month, ‘What did you do for others today?’ and see how many hands go up.
 If we are going to change the climate and culture of our schools, communities, and world, we need to start directly and indirectly asking the question that is not getting asked.

 5. “I was wrong.”

-It is becoming more and more rare in today’s day to day life where we see examples of humility in action.
-Humility is an absence of pride and arrogance and it seems that pride runs rampant in our society where likes, favorites, and retweets magnify the message that “It’s all about me and my wants and desires”.
-For an educator to genuinely say, “I was wrong” in any context carries so much weight, because it is so rarely heard, that this may be one of the greatest lessons you teach all year.
+It is becoming more and more rare in today’s day-to-day life where we see examples of humility in action.
+Humility is an absence of pride and arrogance and it seems that pride runs rampant in our society where likes, favorites, and retweets magnify the message that “It’s all about me and my wants and desires.”
+For an educator to genuinely say, “I was wrong” in any context carries so much weight because it is so rarely heard.
+It may be one of the greatest lessons you teach all year.

 About the Author